mestricDev/shoppers_drugmart_scraper/README.md

 ## Disclaimer

 This script is provided for educational purposes only.
 Always ensure that you are complying with the website's Terms of Service when scraping data.

-## Contact

-For any inquiries, please contact [your-email@example.com].

----

-You may need to adjust some parts to fit your specific needs, like contact information or additional features you might add later.